ashlynnprasad/langmann-2021/pages/urbandevelopment.md

 <div class="container">
   <div class="row justify-content-md-center">
     <div class="col-sm-5">
-      <br><br><br><br>This image shows English Bay at around the time when the city was making moves to develop the road around Stanley Park.
+      <br><br><br>This image shows English Bay at around the time when the city was making moves to develop the road around Stanley Park.
 In the image, buildings can be seen at the edge of the shore, which would have all been demolished in order to create the vision of Stanley Park that the city wanted.<br><br>
       <small>Image description: A view of driftwood on the beach, with buildings in the background and the tall trees of Stanley Park in the far background.</small>
     </div>
     <div class="col-sm-7">